Coldrain2472/Coldrain2472/README.md

-🌱 I’m currently learning C# Advanced at SoftUni.
+🌱 I’m currently learning C# DB at SoftUni.

 ⚡ Fun fact: The first computer game was created in 1961.